rickystar04/SPDownloader/README.md

 ## Usage

-On spotify, open the playlist you want to download, click the 3 dots and share>copy link to playlist python3 spdownloader.py
+On spotify, open the playlist or album you want to download, click the 3 dots and share>copy link to playlist python3 spdownloader.py

 ## Contributing